A penalty barrier framework for nonconvex constrained optimization: Preliminaries

-Even for convex problems, unless suitable constraint and epigraphical qualifications are met, local solutions may fail to be \KKT-optimal.
-Necessary conditions in the generality of problem \eqref{eq:P} are provided by the following asymptotic counterpart.
+Even for convex problems, unless suitable constraint and epigraphical qualifications are met, local minimizers may fail to be \KKT-optimal.
+Necessary conditions in the generality of problem \eqref{eq:P} are provided by the following asymptotic counterpart.\footnote{ This definition is inspired by \cite[Def.
+3.1]{birgin2014practical}, where the `A' in \AKKT* is short for `approximate'.
+We however find `asymptotic' more fit to emphasize its dependency on sequences, and reserve the `approximate' label to characterize points satisfying \KKT* optimality up to some tolerance as in \cref{defin:eKKT}. }